wthayer/documents/docs/EVG.md

 1. **4)** The cRLDistribution Point extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an authorityInformationAccess extension.ÃÂ

-EV Certificate Request Requirements
+# 10. EV Certificate Request Requirements

-## 0.16.General Requirements
+## 10.1.
+General Requirements

+### 10.1.1.
 Documentation Requirements

 The documentation requirements in Section 4.1.2 of the Baseline requirements apply equally to EV Certificates.

+### 10.1.2.
 Role Requirements

 The following Applicant roles are required for the issuance of an EV Certificate.

-        **Certificate Requester:  ** The EV Certificate Request MUST be submitted by an authorized Certificate Requester.
+(1)   **Certificate Requester:**  The EV Certificate Request MUST be submitted by an authorized Certificate Requester.
 A Certificate Requester is a natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party (such as an ISP or hosting company) that completes and submits an EV Certificate Request on behalf of the Applicant.

-        **Certificate Approver:  ** The EV Certificate Request MUST be approved by an authorized Certificate Approver.
+(2)   **Certificate Approver:**  The EV Certificate Request MUST be approved by an authorized Certificate Approver.
 A Certificate Approver is a natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant to (i) act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and (ii) to approve EV Certificate Requests submitted by other Certificate Requesters.

-        **Contract Signer:  ** A Subscriber Agreement applicable to the requested EV Certificate MUST be signed by an authorized Contract Signer.
+(3)   **Contract Signer:**  A Subscriber Agreement applicable to the requested EV Certificate MUST be signed by an authorized Contract Signer.
 A Contract Signer is a natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign Subscriber Agreements.

 (4)   **Applicant Representative** :  In the case where the CA and the Subscriber are affiliated, Terms of Use applicable to the requested EV Certificate MUST be acknowledged and agreed to by an authorized Applicant Representative.
 An Applicant Representative is a natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to acknowledge and agree to the Terms of Use.

 The Applicant MAY authorize one individual to occupy two or more of these roles.
 The Applicant MAY authorize more than one individual to occupy any of these roles.

-## 0.17.EV Certificate Request Requirements
+## 10.2.
+EV Certificate Request Requirements

 The Certificate Request requirements in Section 4.1.2 of the Baseline Requirements apply equally to EV Certificates subject to the additional more stringent ageing and updating requirement of Section 11.14 of these Guidelines.

-## 0.18.Requirements for Subscriber Agreement and Terms of Use
+## 10.3.
+Requirements for Subscriber Agreement and Terms of Use

 Section 9.6.3 of the Baseline Requirements applies equally to EV Certificates.
 In cases where the Certificate Request does not contain all necessary information about the Applicant, the CA MUST additionally confirm the data with the Certificate Approver or Contract Signer rather than the Certificate Requester.

-Verification Requirements
+# 11. Verification Requirements

-## 0.19.General Overview
+## 11.1.
+General Overview

-This part of the Guidelines sets forth Verification Requirements and Acceptable Methods of Verification for each such Requirement **.**
+This part of the Guidelines sets forth Verification Requirements and Acceptable Methods of Verification for each such Requirement.

+### 11.1.1.
 Verification Requirements – Overview

 Before issuing an EV Certificate, the CA MUST ensure that all Subject organization information to be included in the EV Certificate conforms to the requirements of, and is verified in accordance with, these Guidelines and matches the information confirmed and documented by the CA pursuant to its verification processes.
 Such verification processes are intended to accomplish the following: